Heritage Pigs

 Gloucestershire Old Spots Piglet

 Like many breeds originating before the 20th century, the exact history and ancestry of the Old Spots pig is unknown.
 GOS pigs were first mentioned in English literature around 1790.
 The most likely origin is a pairing of the original Gloucestershire pig (a large off-white pig with floppy ears and wattles) and the unimproved Berkshire (a sandy colored pig with prick ears and black spots).
 Both breeds are now extinct.
 One other possible contributor is the Lincolnshire Curley Coat, which has also gone extinct.
-These breeds were considered thrifty and excellent foragers that supplemented their feed with roots and vegetation, had excellent maternal instincts, and an even temperament.
+These breeds were thrifty, hardy and excellent foragers that supplemented their feed with roots and vegetation, had excellent maternal instincts, and an even temperament.

 Did you know: